Evolution of axis ratios from phase space dynamics of triaxial collapse: Results

 \section{Results}

 \capfigref{sratio} shows the probability distribution function (PDF) of $s$.
-The left panel shows the variation with mass scale at a given redshift and middle panel shows the variation with redshift for a fixed mass.
+The left panel shows the variation with mass scale at a given redshift and right panel shows the variation with redshift for a fixed mass.
 Smaller mass haloes (larger $\sigma_G$) are more elliptical (smaller $s$) than the larger mass haloes.
 For a fixed mass scale, the halo ellipticity increases at lower redshifts.
-This is in agreement with the conclusion reached by \cite{lee_analytic_2005} which used the Zeldovich approximation to model the dynamics.
-Analytic work by \cite{bernardeau_nonlinear_1994} also suggests that rare peaks (more massive objects) are more spherical.
-However, these conclusions are contrary to the features observed in numerical simulations.
-This is as expected.
-Multiple numerical simulations (e.g.,\citealt{jing_triaxial_2002, allgood_shape_2006}) have shown that accretion and merging play an important role in determining halo ellipticity.
-Low mass haloes collapse earlier and become more spherical due to accretion and mergers.
-Therefore, at a given redshift, the lower mass haloes are more spherical than higher mass haloes.
-Similarly, haloes of similar mass are more elliptical at a higher redshift since mergers are fewer at higher redshifts.
-The analytic model considered here deals with isolated ellipsoids; the effect of the environment, accretion and merging are not incorporated.
-Non-linear collapse simply amplifies the initial ellipticity and hence for any halo, ellipticity increases with decreasing redshift.
+These trends are in agreement with the results of \cite*{lee_analytic_2005} who used the Zeldovich approximation to analytically model the dynamics and connect the initial and final axis ratios.